 What is Smishing?

 Well, someone somewhere comes up with these cute names for things and « smishing » is no different.
 It’s a play on the term « phishing », and the « Sm » part comes from SMS, which is the technical name for text messages on cell phones (Short Message Service).
 Did that make sense?
-If not, here’s a description from the fount of all knowledge – Wikipedia:
+If not, here’s a description from the fountain of all knowledge – Wikipedia:

 Similar to phishing, smishing uses cell phone text messages to deliver the « bait » to get you to divulge your personal information.
 The « hook » (the method used to actually « capture » your information) in the text message may be a web site URL, however it has become more common to see a phone number that connects to automated voice response system.